stevencox/tycho/README.md

 python api.py
 ```

+#### Usage

-If you bring up the Swagger interface, you can try the example with your minikube instance.
+At this point you can launch the Swagger interface and try the example with your minikube instance.
 ![image](https://user-images.githubusercontent.com/306971/53313133-f1337d00-3885-11e9-8aea-83ab4a92807e.png)

 You can test the newly deployed service with: